tempestfaux/world-clock/README.md

 ### Program options

 Starting the program will prompt you with options on how to proceed.
 Option 1 uses your system's time, option 2 pulls time from the NIST Internet Time Service, and Option 3 quits the program.

+The program will update the presented time by continuously printing every second.

-When using options 1 or 2, terminate the program with Ctrl + C.
+Terminate program with Ctrl + C.

 ## Things to work on